keras-team/keras-io/guides/md/training_with_built_in_methods.md

 If your model has multiple outputs, you can specify different losses and metrics for each output, and you can modulate the contribution of each output to the total loss of the model.
-You will find more details about this in the section **"Passing data to multi-input, multi-output models"**.
+You will find more details about this in the **Passing data to multi-input, multi-output models** section.

 Note that if you're satisfied with the default settings, in many cases the optimizer, loss, and metrics can be specified via string identifiers as a shortcut: